 Did you know that there’s a type of auto insurance for people who don’t own cars?
 Non-owned auto insurance coverage includes property damage liability, bodily injury liability, and sometimes uninsured/ underinsured motorist coverage for when you’re driving a car that you don’t own.

 So while it won’t cover your friend’s car while you’re driving it, you will be protected for any injuries you cause as well as damages to other cars.
-Imagine having the coverage you need every time you rent or borrow a car, whether that’s from your friend or a car-sharing service, without worrying what will happen if you are in an accident.

 Think Surround might be a fit for you?
 Get a quote!